No booking fees on the app

 Reading to London train travel guide

-Taking the train from Reading to London is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Reading, you can arrive at London in just 23m, making it a quick and convenient option for travelling between these two places.
+The train journey from Reading to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Reading, you can get to London in just 23m, making it an ideal and convenient choice for travelling between them.

 Planning and booking